CAMHS stands for Child and Adolescent Mental Health Services. It is also known as CYPMHS (Children and Young People Mental Health Services).

 An evaluation of the programme pointed to improvements in knowledge of child mental health, local support activity and partnership working.
 Find out more about the Link programme.

-What school staff can do
+What education staff can do

 - Document evidence of the symptoms or behaviour that are causing concern.
 Daily monitoring diaries, which include information about time, place and duration of symptoms are useful for this.